SUNYFredonia/homepage/_posts/slides/2014-08-22-share-in-the-joy-of-discovery-with-bill-nye-the-science-guy.md

 imageUrl: "https://dl.dropboxusercontent.com/u/64133716/Homepage/Slides/bill_nye.jpg"
 ---

 Thursday, Sept.
-18, 3:30 p.m., King Concert Hall.
-Free and open to the public -- but tickets are required.
-Nye's appearance is currently sold out, although the [Ticket Office has begun a waiting list](www.fredonia.edu/tickets).
-Overflow space will be announced in the coming days.
+18, at 3:30 p.m. -- **now in the Steele Hall Fieldhouse.** Free and open to the public, but tickets are required. _Additional tickets will be released_ starting Thursday, Sept.
+4 at 9 a.m. in the Campus Ticket Office.
+Read more>>